Microplastics in the Environment and in the Human Body

 Is Microplastic Dangerous to Humans?

-Researchers know that for many of us—and perhaps for most of us—microplastic particles are present in the water that we drink and/or in some of the food that we eat.
+Researchers know that for many of us—and perhaps for most of us—microplastic particles are present in the water that we drink, at least some of the food that we eat, and perhaps in the air that we breathe.
 What they don't yet know is whether the particles or their chemical cargo are hurting us.

 There are a number of possible fates for the microplastics that enter our body.
 Some are listed below.
 We won't know whether they are true until scientists perform appropriate research.